Everything you need to know about the 11+

 How do you keep track of where my child is in terms of English and Maths in school?

 Every piece of information you give us regarding the work they are doing at school will help us move your child on.
 We try to mirror the national curriculum closely with what they will be doing at school.
-We do ask the children regularly whether the topic they are working on with us they have covered at school.
-More often however we get comments like ’I was the only one who knew the answer to that at school because you had taught it to me here.’
+We do ask the children regularly whether they have covered the topic they are working on with us at school.
+More often, however, we get comments like ’I was the only one who knew the answer to that at school because you had taught it to me here.’